ahmed-moubtahij/k-means/README.md

 A data point is to be wrapped with the `kmn::DataPoint<T, D>` type, with `T` an arithmetic type and `D` the point's dimensionality. `T` and `D` can be implicit through CTAD as shown in the above example.
 All data points must naturally have the same dimensionality.

 A `std::array<kmn::DataPoint<T, D>, SZ>` is currently the type expected of the input data range.

+## Thanks
+My thanks go to a few competent minds from the #includecpp Discord who helped me in understanding the C++ ins and outs to write this code: sarah, Léo, marcorubini, oktal and Lesley Lai.